Single-Camera 3D Head Fitting for Mixed Reality Clinical Applications: Experiments

 \section{Experiments}

 \textbf{Dataset.} To test our algorithm, we created an initial dataset of $25$ subjects (ages 8-98) spanning multiple ethnicities.
 We asked the subjects to have a third person take 2 videos of their head at different times and locations with their smartphone devices, setting the resolution to a minimum of 1080p.
-Instructions for taking the video were given as follows: choose a location with diffuse illumination (such as natural light outdoors or a room with multiple ceiling lights) and, while keeping the head perfectly still, move the phone around the head to cover all sides.
-Then, by either moving concentrically upward or tracing 90-degree arcs, glide the phone over the top to cover any remaining head surface.
-For consistency, we recommended phones be kept in portrait mode (although landscape mode was also acceptable) and close to the head to maximize pixel density for the head region.
-Finally, we asked that anyone with long hair tied it in a low ponytail(s).
 Because videos were taken by different people at different locations, as can be noticed in the images throughout the paper, the guidelines were only loosely followed, providing us with a range of challenging backgrounds, illuminations, and head poses.
-All videos were converted to 1080p and saved to image frames for processing.
+All videos were converted to 1080p for processing.